scottballenger/wordtl/README.md

 This is the primary feedback for `wordtl` to help you figure out your next guess.

 ### Play Along with Wordle UI
-In this example, we take the recommended guess from `wordtl` by accepting the default `manual` for each turn.
+In this example, we take the recommended guess from `wordtl` by accepting the default `guess` for each turn.

 For more details on the information printed out by `wordtl`, please see [Interpreting the Output](#interpreting-the-output).